The Science and Ethics of Genome Editing

 In exchange for this support, we will ask teachers to participate in a two-year education research project designed to document the impact of the experience on your teaching practice, and to provide feedback as to the impact of the project’s instructional materials on your students’ learning.

-Applications for the Science and Ethics of Genome Editing will be open until December 15, 2017.
-After that time, we will review all applications and notify the 24 teachers who have been assigned to Cohort 1.
+Applications for the Science and Ethics of Genome Editing must be submitted immediately, as the application form will be closed soon.
+After that time, we will review all applications and notify the 24 teachers who have been assigned to Cohort 2.

 There is a pre-requisite for this course.
 Because the Science and Ethics of Genome Editing is an advanced course, we require that you have attended a previous CBM summer course before applying to Genome Editing.
 If you have not yet met this pre-requisite, we encourage you to sign-up for Modeling the Molecular World I in the summer of 2018, to be eligible for Cohort 2 of Genome Editing that will start in the summer of 2019.